maoberlehner/markus-oberlehner-net/content/blog/automatic-dependency-injection-in-vue-with-context-providers.md

 };
 ```

 In this generic `service-container.js` file, we create all of our service instances.
 Services usually contain all the business logic of our application.
-Typically they are responsible for fetching data and sending data to an API but depending on the type of our application; they can do anything business logic related.
+Typically they are responsible for fetching data and sending data to an API but depending on the type of our application, they can do anything business logic related.

 ```js
 // src/composables/service-container.js